 The measurement of deferred tax reflects the tax consequences that would follow from the manner in which the Company expects, at the reporting date, to recover or settle the carrying amount of its assets and liabilities.
-For this purpose, the carrying amount of investment property measured at fair value is presumed to be recovered though sale, and the Company has not rebutted this presumption.

 i) Government grants

 The Company recognizes government grants when there is reasonable assurance that they will be received and the Company will comply with the conditions associated with the grant.